> Before treatment

 First time (primary) hip and knee replacements typically take between 1 and 2 hours.
 You may be in the theatre area for longer than this though, typically half an hour or so before the operation starts and an hour or 2 in recovery after the operation so it may feel like it takes longer than this.

 If you are undergoing revision, or redo, surgery, the operation typically takes longer, between 1 and a half hours and 3 hours.
 This is because we have to deal with more scar tissue, remove any implants that need replacing and then fit your new joint replacement.

 > What will it feel like after the operation?

 You will receive medication to make the operated area as comfortable as possible after your operation.
 This comes in a variety of forms, a lot of which will be administered in the operating theatre whilst your operation is carried out.
 These include measures such as spinal anaesthetic or nerve blocks that will still be working when you first get back to the ward.
-During the operation, Mr Whitehouse will inject local anaesthetic in and around the operated area which will again make things more comfortable for you.
+During the operation, Professor Whitehouse will inject local anaesthetic in and around the operated area which will again make things more comfortable for you.

 Pain relieving medication will be administered during the operation and afterwards in recovery.
 This will carry on when you are back on the ward.
 The pain relief will be prescribed for regular doses but you will also be prescribed additional pain relief on a “as needed basis” so please do let the nursing staff know if you are uncomfortable so they can provide this when it is needed.